Dental Floss Types: Your Guide to a Healthier Smile

 5. Clean: Once the floss reaches the gumline, curve it into a “C” shape against one tooth.
 Slide it gently into the space between the gum and the tooth.
 Hold it tightly against the tooth and move it gently up and down, scraping the side of the tooth.

-6. Repeat: Use a fresh section of floss for each tooth.
-Don’t forget the back side of your last molars.
+6. Repeat: Use a fresh section of floss for each tooth. the back side of your last molars.

 Brushing for Maximum Cleanliness